 The program offers instruction focused on the development of practical daily living skills.
 Emphasis is placed on survival English competency in the four major skill areas: speaking, listening comprehension, reading, and writing.
 We offer four levels of instruction to accommodate all our students.

-Today, Hogar offers English classes at locations in Fairfax County, Loudoun County, and Prince William County.
+Today, Hogar offers English classes at locations in Fairfax County, Loudoun County, Prince William County and Warren County.
 In addition, Hogar provides Citizenship preparation classes in Falls Church, Sterling, Woodbridge, and Vienna.
 All sites are located in local churches or schools.

 * No documentation is required at registration.
 We welcome all adults, regardless of ethnicity, religion, nationality, or ability to pay.

-Hogar is currently offering English classes in the following nine (9) locations.
+Hogar is currently offering English classes in the following eight locations.

 |- Dale City||- Manassas|